OxfordHCC/dpp/device-server/README.txt

 = Device Server

-This is a simple server for:
+This server handles:
-a) crowdosourced location-bound devices*
+a) serving of crowdosourced location-bound devices*
 b) proxying routing requests for the demo page to openrouteservice **